-Because C-section delivery side effects can be intensely painful, it’s a common practice for obstetricians and hospitals to give opioids to postpartum mothers.
-This includes powerful prescriptions, such as oxycodone and hydrocodone, to help them manage pain after C-section.
-Huge numbers of new mothers are increasingly becoming exposed to potentially addictive medications after C-section.
+Because C-section delivery side effects can be intensely painful, it’s a common practice for obstetricians and hospitals to give postpartum mothers opioids after Cesarean sections.
+These include powerful prescription medications, such as oxycodone and hydrocodone, to help them manage pain after C-sections.
+Many new mothers are increasingly becoming exposed to potentially addictive medications after C-sections.
 The problem is not that they are getting pain medicine.
-They may be getting too much medicine.
+It’s that they may be getting too much of it.